em3ndez/tiny-web-server/README.md

 curl -s https://raw.githubusercontent.com/paul-hammant/mvn-dep-getter/refs/heads/main/mvn-dep-getter.py | python3 - org.forgerock.cuppa:cuppa:1.7.0,org.hamcrest:hamcrest:3.0,com.squareup.okhttp3:okhttp:5.0.0-alpha.14,org.mockito:mockito-core:5.14.2,org.seleniumhq.selenium:selenium-java:4.26.0 test_libs
 ```

 That is a Python script, so you'll need Python installed.
-Also Maven, but THIS project does not use Maven in any other way.
+Also Maven, but THIS project does not use Maven in any other way - just for getting deps for the tests.

+See also `./build.sh get-test-deps`

 Then you can compile the tests class: